 The problems from too much force.

 Healthy arteries are made of muscle and a semi-flexible tissue that stretches like elastic when the heart pumps blood through them.
 The more forcefully that blood pumps, the more the arteries stretch to allow blood to easily flow.
-Over time, if the force of the blood flow is often high, the tissue that makes up the walls of arteries gets stretched beyond its healthy limit.
+Over time, if the force of the blood flow is often high, the tissue that makes up the walls of arteries gets stretched beyond its healthy limit and damaged.
 This creates problems in several ways.

 - Vascular weaknesses

 First, the overstretching creates weak places in the blood vessels, making them more prone to rupture.
-Problems such as strokes and aneurysms are caused by ruptures in the blood vessels.
+Problems such as hemorrhagic strokes and aneurysms are caused by ruptures in the blood vessels.

 - Vascular scarring